Characters of the Marvel Cinematic Universe: A–L: Dormammu

+Dox

+General Dox (portrayed by Kate Dickie) is a member of the Time Variance Authority.
+Intent on preserving the Sacred Timeline, she sends her allies to bomb all the branching timelines of the multiverse, which has the effect of killing billions; although Dox is arrested, her plan mostly succeeds.

+As of 2025, the character has appeared in one project: the Disney+ series Loki.

-Drax
+Drax the Destroyer

 Dreykov

 General Dreykov (portrayed by Ray Winstone) is a high-ranking officer in the Soviet Armed Forces who acts as the Red Room's overseer and father and superior to Taskmaster.
 He is killed by Yelena Belova in 2016.